HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

  > * In vetror representation the size must be mentiond before variable name
 ---------------------------------------------------------------------------------------------------------------------------------------
  # DIFFRENCE BETWEEN THE WIRE AND REG
- 1.Default value is z and reg is X
+ > * Default value is z and reg is X
- 2.wire needs continious driving
+ > * wire needs continious driving
- 3.reg is used to hold the value wire will simply supply 4.reg will be written inside the procedural blocks 5.wire and reg by default they are unsigned .(integer is signed ) 6.If we want to make it signed then signed keyword can be used befor the size  of 32 bit 7.multidriver condition is supported by wire
+ > * reg is used to hold the value wire will simply supply
+ > * reg will be written inside the procedural blocks
+ > * wire and reg by default they are unsigned .(integer is signed )
+ > * If we want to make it signed then signed keyword can be used befor the size  of 32 bit
+ > * multidriver condition is supported by wire

 ---> ALWAYS AND INITIAL ARE THE PROCEDURAL BLOCKS  , FUNCTION AND  TASK ALSO

-30. Order must be same always from higher to lower or lower to higher in vector
+> * Order must be same always from higher to lower or lower to higher in vector
-31. integer is also a type of reg datatype
+> * integer is also a type of reg datatype
-32. it is 32 bit and signed and default value is x .
+> * it is 32 bit and signed and default value is x .
 Equal to reg signed [31:0]a;
-33. ---> WE cannot mention the size to an integer.Because by default the size is fixed
-34. ---->all inputs are wire and output are of reg in dut
-35. Real is a type of register data type used to store real values
-36. ---> default value is 0 and
-37. time and realtime are 64 bit datatype used to show the simulation results.
-38. time will give the time in integer where as realtime will provide the fraction values also
-39. $time is a system function used to show current simulation time.

-ARRAYS
-40. Used to store same type of data
-41. In vectors the data will be stored in the form of row  (by default it will be wire)
-42. In arrays size is defined after the array name
-43. In array each row of size 32 bit and it can be of reg ,integer, string (arrays forms column )
------> vector should always be of reg type int a[10] --> compact declaration int a[1:0] --->verbose declaration
-45. array accesing declaration is same as array declaration with compact

-STRINGS
-46.There is no ready made string datatype in verilog 47.String is a arrray of character and each charactes need 8 bit to represent it 48.We need to use the reg datatype to for the string 49.In verilog we need to declare the memory first 50.Syntax is similar to the vector
-51.If we decalare the size is more than the required then the blank space will be created at msb side 52.If the size is less than the required then lsb bits are given higher preiority msb bits are truncated

-FUNDAMENTAL BLOCK OF VERILOG
-53.Module is a basic building block of verilog
-54.By default the datatype of the input is wire always 55.For output it can be reg or wire
-56.while writing the port if they are of same size no need to declare seperately 57.vector representation for mux and other type of representation

-58.Input always be a wire type , output is reg or wire

-Parameter
-1.It is used to define the parameter in the code 2.Syntax Parameter variable_name = value
-3.Parameter can be chaned by using the defparam used in testbench (it will overite the value ) 4.It can be binary , real, integer or string

-Level of abstraction in verilog
-1. Structural (by using gates ) we will use the primitives here
-2. dataflow (assign )
-3. structural (instatiation )
-4. behavioral (higher level of constracts )

-Structural modelling
-1. Majorly there are three types of primitives in a)logic b)inverter/buff c)tristate inv/buff
-2. Logic primitive and ,or ,xor,xnor,nand , nor (they have only one input and multiple output
-3. syntax will be logic(output , in1,in2,in3)
-4. In  inveter/ buffer --1)Buf and 2) not here [it as one input and multiple output]
-5. the syntax is inv(op1,op2,op3,in)
-6. Tristate inveter,buffer --bufif0  -- active high control buffer
-7. .                      --bufif1  -- active low control buffer
-8. .                      --notif0  -- active low control inverter
-9. .                      --notif1  -- active high control inverter
-10.  syntax is primitive name instance name (outputs, inputs, control)

-----In gate level and dataflow  , structural the output is of the wire type only
-----In Behaviorl output is of the reg type
-59.# is used to provide the delay
-30.Steps in the test bench
- a)write a module without port
- b)input as reg and output as wire c)Dut instantiation (Port mapping may be position or named ) d)stimuly generation e)Capture the monitor input and output within procedural block f)For waveform with in the initial block $dumpfile ("dump.vcd") and $dumpvars("0,a,b,c) zero is the level of hirachy

-1) 2:1 mux using  structural modelling
-2) 2:4 decoder
-3) 4:2 encoder
-4) 3 bit parity generator

-Dataflow modelling
-1.Impliment by using some operators
-2.Assign key word will be used
-----in dataflow the target must be of wire (net)type 3.How asign works initially evaluation of rhs will be done and then updation to lhs will be done 4.RHS could be of net or reg or function
-5.if single wire is assigned with two diffrent operation is called multidriver condition 6.It is only when the target is of wire type (it will produce x) 7.If there is delay there is no problem

-codes
-a)3 bit binary to gray code converter b)prime number detectator c)3 bit pallendrode detector d)BCD to excess 3 code converter
-----> in behavioral asignment the target must (LHS) be of the reg type only

-OPERATERS
-1.Arithmetic operator is a binary operator
-2.If any of the opearatiod is real or x or z it will be x and real 3.In tb there are many
-4.Logic operator
-5.Shift operator( op1 should to unsigned in logical shift ans signed in arithmetic shift ) 6.Concatination opeartion just combine the two operands .
------> a/b the resultant sign will be decided by the numerator only
-7. In arithmetic opearation a/b if b is zero the result will be x 8.Ternary operator is called ternary because it has three operands condition , true , false 9.Reduction operator writtens only one value 10.Logical equal and case equal is very important == and === 11.Equality operator equality , inequality ,case equality ,case inequality (case refers to 3 symbols) 12.Bitwise operand returns the size of largest operand 13.diffrence between the & and && &(bit wise means bitwise operation returs the largest bit of the operands ) &&(logical operands first decides if it is zero or non zero then it will give only one bit output ) Reduction operand also written only one bit .
-14. ------> if we have a/b result will be given accordingly by the numerator
+> * ---> WE cannot mention the size to an integer.Because by default the size is fixed
+> * ---->all inputs are wire and output are of reg in dut
+> *  Real is a type of register data type used to store real values
+> * ---> default value is 0 and
+> * time and realtime are 64 bit datatype used to show the simulation results.
+> * time will give the time in integer where as realtime will provide the fraction values also
+> * $time is a system function used to show current simulation time.

+# ARRAYS
+> * Used to store same type of data
+> * In vectors the data will be stored in the form of row  (by default it will be wire)
+> * In arrays size is defined after the array name
+> * In array each row of size 32 bit and it can be of reg ,integer, string (arrays forms column )
+ > * -----> vector should always be of reg type
+> * int a[10] --> compact declaration
+> * int a[1:0] --->verbose declaration
+> * 45. array accesing declaration is same as array declaration with compact

+# STRINGS
+> * There is no ready made string datatype in verilog
+> * String is a arrray of character and each charactes need 8 bit to represent it
+> * We need to use the reg datatype to for the string
+> * In verilog we need to declare the memory first
+> * Syntax is similar to the vector
+> * If we decalare the size is more than the required then the blank space will be created at msb side
+> * If the size is less than the required then lsb bits are given higher preiority msb bits are truncated

+# FUNDAMENTAL BLOCK OF VERILOG
+> * Module is a basic building block of verilog
+> * By default the datatype of the input is wire always
+> * For output it can be reg or wire
+> * while writing the port if they are of same size no need to declare seperately
+> * vector representation for mux and other type of representation

+> *Input always be a wire type , output is reg or wire

+# Parameter
+> * It is used to define the parameter in the code
+> * Syntax Parameter variable_name = value
+> * Parameter can be chaned by using the defparam used in testbench (it will overite the value )
+> * It can be binary , real, integer or string

+# Level of abstraction in verilog
+> * Structural (by using gates ) we will use the primitives here
+> * dataflow (assign )
+> * structural (instatiation )
+> * behavioral (higher level of constracts )

+# Structural modelling
+> * Majorly there are three types of primitives in a)logic b)inverter/buff c)tristate inv/buff
+> * Logic primitive and ,or ,xor,xnor,nand , nor (they have only one input and multiple output
+> * syntax will be logic(output , in1,in2,in3)
+> * In  inveter/ buffer --1)Buf and 2) not here [it as one input and multiple output]
+> * the syntax is inv(op1,op2,op3,in)
+> * Tristate inveter,buffer --bufif0  -- active high control buffer
+> *  .                    --bufif1  -- active low control buffer
+> * .                      --notif0  -- active low control inverter
+> * .                      --notif1  -- active high control inverter
+> * syntax is primitive name instance name (outputs, inputs, control)

+> * ----In gate level and dataflow  , structural the output is of the wire type only
+> * ----In Behaviorl output is of the reg type
+> * is used to provide the delay
+> * Steps in the test bench
+> * a)write a module without port
+> * b)input as reg and output as wire
+> * c)Dut instantiation (Port mapping may be position or named )
+> * d)stimuly generation
+> * e)Capture the monitor input and output within procedural block
+> * f)For waveform with in the initial block $dumpfile ("dump.vcd") and $dumpvars("0,a,b,c) zero is the level of hirachy

+> * 1) 2:1 mux using  structural modelling
+> * 2) 2:4 decoder
+> * 3) 4:2 encoder
+> * 4) 3 bit parity generator

+# Dataflow modelling
+> * Impliment by using some operators
+> * Assign key word will be used
+> * ----in dataflow the target must be of wire (net)type
+> * How asign works initially evaluation of rhs will be done and then updation to lhs will be done
+> * RHS could be of net or reg or function
+> * if single wire is assigned with two diffrent operation is called multidriver condition
+> * It is only when the target is of wire type (it will produce x)
+> * If there is delay there is no problem

+# codes
+> * 3 bit binary to gray code converter
+> * prime number detectator
+> * bit pallendrode detector
+> * BCD to excess 3 code converter
+> * ----> in behavioral asignment the target must (LHS) be of the reg type only

+# OPERATERS
+> * Arithmetic operator is a binary operator
+> * If any of the opearatiod is real or x or z it will be x and real
+> * In tb there are many
+> * Logic operator
+> * Shift operator( op1 should to unsigned in logical shift ans signed in arithmetic shift )
+> * Concatination opeartion just combine the two operands .
+> * -----> a/b the resultant sign will be decided by the numerator only
+> * In arithmetic opearation a/b if b is zero the result will be x
+> * Ternary operator is called ternary because it has three operands condition , true , false
+> * Reduction operator writtens only one value
+> * Logical equal and case equal is very important == and ===
+> * Equality operator equality , inequality ,case equality ,case inequality (case refers to 3 symbols)
+> * Bitwise operand returns the size of largest operand
+> *diffrence between the & and && &(bit wise means bitwise operation returs the largest bit of the operands ) &&(logical operands first decides if it is zero or non zero then it will give only one bit output ) Reduction operand also written only one bit .
+> * 14. ------> if we have a/b result will be given accordingly by the numerator

 STRUCTURAL MODELLING STYLE
 How to delcare the parameter module #(parameter =4) (a,b,sum,cout)